 Improved Risk Management

-Insurers constantly rely on thorough data analysis to determine the risk of offering insurance coverage to a potential customer.
+Insurers constantly rely on thorough data analysis to determine the risk of offering coverage to a potential customer.
 The more accurate the forecast is, the less financial damage the insurer will experience.

 As you can imagine, enhancing this type of analysis with reliable information from connected devices can provide a lot of insight into a policyholder’s risk profile.
 Thus, improving the underwriting process and reducing risks for the business.